apalette/git-auto-deploy/README.md

  	```

 3. Rename the repository copy as *repo.git* and navigate into it
-	- Now YOUR_PROJECT_PATH must contain 2 folders :
+	- Now *YOUR_PROJECT_PATH* must contain 2 folders :
 	```
 		- code
 		- repo.git
 	```

-4. Get repository latest copy and update */code* with this git command
+4. Get repository latest copy and update */code* with this git command :
 	```
 	GIT_WORK_TREE=YOUR_PROJECT_PATH/code git checkout -f
 	```